Nepalese scripts

-Nepalese scripts (Nepal Lipi: 𑐣𑐾𑐥𑐵𑐮 𑐁𑐏𑐮, Devanagari: नेपाल आखल) are alphabetic writing systems employed historically in Nepal Mandala by the indigenous Newars for primarily writing Nepal Bhasa.
+Nepalese scripts (Nepal Lipi: 𑐣𑐾𑐥𑐵𑐮 𑐁𑐏𑐮, Devanagari: नेपाल आखल) are a family of alphabetic writing systems employed historically in Nepal Mandala by the indigenous Newar people for primarily writing Nepal Bhasa.
 It is also used for transcribing Sanskrit and Pali.
 There are also some claims they have also been used to write the Parbatiya (Khas) language.

 These scripts were in widespread use from the 10th to the early 20th-century, but have since been largely supplanted by the modern script known as Devanagari.
 Of the older scripts, about 50,000 manuscripts written in Nepal Lipi have been archived.

 History

 Pre development

 Prior to development of Nepal Scripts, people in the Nepal Mandala used the following scripts which are shared within the South Asian region.